Homeless mothers and children are many times more likely to be assaulted and molested.

-Children of addicted and alcoholic moms and dads are beaten and raped more often too.
+Children of addicted and alcoholic moms and dads are beaten and raped often.

 Decades of medical studies, statistics about ACEs and childhood trauma make clear that exposure to violence in the home impacts a child forever.